jzhua/effective-potato/README.md

 ## Data pipeline stats

 These were run on a 2024 macbook air.
-Note that all of the scripts are (deliberately) doing serial processing.
+Note that all of the scripts are (deliberately) performed using a single CPU thread; all possible parallelism was disabled.

 - Generate 100M row csv: ~20 mins
-- Clean up csv, create parquet output: ~8 mins
+- Data cleanup/filtering: ~8 mins
 - Create aggregations: ~9 mins